Alpha Speaks to Four Executives about Market Opportunity & Analysis at their Companies

 Consumer and business needs and preferences are changing rapidly.
 Digital technologies have created new experiences and increased customer expectations in almost every industry.
-This has created challenges for incumbent companies but also created near limitless opportunities for product teams.
+This has created challenges for incumbent companies but also created near limitless market opportunities for product teams.

 1. Jeetu Patel: Leverage your competitive advantages